Shopify/chef-resolver/README.md

 Configure /etc/resolv.conf based on attributes.

 ### from_server_role
-Configure /etc/resolv.conf's nameservers based on a search for a specific role (by Chef environment).
+Configure /etc/resolv.conf's nameservers based on a search for a specific role.

 Usage